PSSRA/pssra.github.io/content/join/bylaws.md

 Bylaws may be amended, added, or removed by a two-thirds majority vote by the membership, with quorum of no less than 25% of active vetted members.
 A period of at least two weeks will be given for the vote to be completed, and all available communication methods shall be utilized to solicit responses.

-# ARTICLE FOUR: ORGANIZERS {#4}
+# ARTICLE FOUR: CHAPTER LEADERSHIP {#4}

 ## SECTION ONE: STATEMENT OF INTENT {#4-1}

+The following positions will form the Leadership of the Chapter and be responsible for continued functioning of the Chapter.
+Leadership shall be divided into three groups:

+1. Chapter Central Committee (CCC)
+2. Chapter Representative Committee (CRC)
+3. Chapter Organizing Committee (COC)

-The following positions will form the Chapter Central Committee (hereafter referred to as the CCC) and be responsible for continued functioning of the Chapter.
-Members of the CCC may facilitate subcommittees and establish deputy roles as their position demands.
-Any deputies will become members of the CCC.
-Access to membership information from the Organization and any personally identifiable information (PII) collected by the Chapter requires a Non-Disclosure Agreement be signed between the accessing member and the Organization.
-Pursuant to the Organization's mission of empowering marginalized people, all attempts shall be made to encourage queer, trans, indigenous, of color, disabled, and/or non-men members to step into leadership positions.
+Pursuant to the Chapter and Organization's mission of empowering marginalized people, all attempts shall be made to encourage queer, trans, indigenous, of color, disabled, and/or non-men members to step into leadership positions.

+An individual may serve multiple roles among the various groups within Chapter leadership unless otherwise specified.

-## SECTION TWO: NATIONAL OFFICES OF THE CCC {#4-2}
+## SECTION TWO: CHAPTER CENTRAL COMMITTEE {#4-2}

-Chapter liaison, secretary, and treasurer are the **National offices of the Chapter Central Committee**, those required by Organization bylaws for each chapter.
-They must, at time of taking office, be members of the national Organization, but may be nominated and undergo the election process before becoming members of the national Organization.
+Chapter liaison, secretary, and treasurer are the **Offices of the Chapter Central Committee**, and will also be referred to as the Chapter Officers.
+These positions are required for the Chapter by the bylaws of the Organization.

+Chapter Officers must, at time of taking office, be members of the national Organization, but may be nominated and undergo the election process before becoming members of the national Organization.
 The Chapter liaison will notify National Organizers of any change in these positions; if the Chapter liaison is changing, the Chapter secretary will inform National organizers.
-They must sign the Non-Disclosure agreement with the National Organization before gaining access to Chapter or Organization records, or Organization leadership communication platforms.
+They must sign the Non-Disclosure agreement with the National Organization before gaining access to Chapter or Organization records, or to Organization leadership communication platforms.

-If any of the National Offices of the CCC become vacant via resignation or expulsion, an interim member may be appointed to the office without election by remaining CCC members.
-Interim National Office CCC members are subject to the same requirements as permanent members.
+If any of the Offices of the CCC become vacant via resignation or expulsion, an interim member may be appointed to the office without election by remaining CCC members.
+Interim CCC members are subject to the same requirements as permanent members.
 Interim members may themselves call for an election to become permanent, or other full members of the Chapter may receive nominations or self-nominate and call for an election to replace them in the role, at any time, to be held within 30 days.

-National offices of the CCC shall be elected by approval vote of national members of the Chapter (those in good standing with the Organization and appearing on the last Roster provided from the Organization to the Chapter Secretary).
+Officers of the CCC shall be elected by approval vote of national members of the Chapter (those in good standing with the Organization and appearing on the last Roster provided from the Organization to the Chapter Secretary).
 The candidate who receives the most approvals will obtain the position for a term of no less than one year.
 (Local comrades of the Chapter will not vote on these offices.)
-These officers may continue to serve past one year at their discretion if no other members wish to be nominated or self-nominate for the role.
+These Officers may continue to serve past one year at their discretion if no other members wish to be nominated or self-nominate for the role.
 Elections shall be held within 30 days if more than one member wishes to serve in the role at any time following the one year mark of the prior election for that role.

-Chapter members may hold more than one interim National office CCC role, or one interim and one permanent role, but not more than one permanent role.
+Individuals may hold more than one interim CCC role, or one interim and one permanent role, but not more than one permanent role.

 ### SUBSECTION ONE: LIAISON {#4-2-1}